harveybarnhard/looperr/README.md

 </table>
 </p>

-# Setup and Installation
+# Setup and Installation for Windows, Linux, and Mac
-Installation is the same for Windows, Linux, and Mac
+Installation is the same for Windows, Linux, and Mac.
+Just type the following in the R Console:
 ```r
 devtools::install_github("harveybarnhard/looperr")
 ```
+## Extra Setup and Installation for Mac for Improved Efficiency
-However, if you have a Mac and want to take advantage of parallelization for fast run-times, then you'll likely have to take some extra steps if your default compiler (clang on Mac) does not have OpenMP support.
+If you have a Mac and want to take advantage of parallelization for fast run-times, then you'll likely have to take some extra steps if your default compiler (clang on Mac) does not have OpenMP support.
+If you're on a Windows or Linux machine, no need to read further--you're already benefitting from OpenMP parallelization.

 The easiest way to get OpenMP support for looperr on a Mac is to change the default R compiler to gcc from